pywbem/pywbem/README.md

 Project Plans
 -------------

+**Version 0.9.0** - (UPDATE 21 Aug.
+2016) - Delaying 0.9.0 release by
+one more week to resolve open issues.
+Current expected release is now 26 August 2016

 **Version 0.9.0** - (UPDATE 2 Aug.
 2016) The PyWBEM team has concluded that
-we will delay the release of version 0.9.0 to 20 August 2016 because of a couple of open issues, in particular, the new listener.
+we will delay the release of version 0.9.0 to 20 August 2016 because of of open issues, in particular, the new listener.
 While the current listener in the development code works we feel we should restructure it to allow indication listeners to be independent of the functions of subscription management.